bibbox/app-nocodb/INSTALL-APP.md

 ### e-mail configuration

-configuration of the email parameters can be tricky. if you need to test several configuration you can just edit the docker-compose.yml file, and restart the App.
+Configuration of the email parameters can be tricky. if you need to test several configuration you can  edit the docker-compose.yml file and restart the App.
 Finnaly this worked with mailjet.

 ```
       NC_SMTP_FROM: test@bibbox.org